Torchlight: Infinite

-Torchlight: Infinite is a free-to-play action role-playing game and the fourth game in the Torchlight series.
+Torchlight: Infinite is an action role-playing game and the fourth game in the Torchlight series.
 It is developed and published by Chinese company XD Inc. for Android, iOS, and Windows.
 These versions are all cross-platform.

 Gameplay

 Torchlight: Infinite is a dungeon crawler where the player controls a character in a high fantasy world, much like previous installments in the Torchlight series.
 From an isometric, top-down view, the player controls their character to move about the game's world, using hack and slash with a variety of weapons, magic spells, and skills to fight monsters, collect new items and treasure, and sell and buy items to improve their character's abilities.
 A focus of these various progression systems is to create more customization options for players.

 Torchlight: Infinite draws from the lore and high-fantasy setting of previous Torchlight games, especially the more linear approach introduced in Torchlight III.
 Infinite develops a more apocalyptic world and unifies its dungeon levels with relatively rigid quest lines.